 Ms. Clayburn is known as a fierce advocate for low-income communities, and she has been outspoken about her disapproval of the lack of competition in the wireless industry.

-Democratic lawmakers have been focusing on the number of bookings which occurred at the Trump International Hotel by the company executives during the regulatory review.
+Democratic lawmakers have been focusing on the number of bookings that occurred at the Trump International Hotel by the company executives during the regulatory review.

 The Trump Hotel stays may not affect the decision by federal regulators on the merger deal, according to analysts.

 However, Blair Levin, a senior analyst at New Street Research, claims that the amount of attention focused on the hotel stays may lead to more scrutiny in the future.